Upcoming study on state hemp production teasing attempt to revive industry

 Hearings for House and Senate interim studies will be live-streamed beginning in August.

-Pederson’s joint study, he said, is meant to see if legislation is needed for the state to establish industrial hemp production, with several issues such as the uses of hemp plant, the process of seed production and uses of agricultural equipment in hemp production, to be discussed.
+Pederson’s joint study, he said, is meant to see if legislation is needed for the state to establish industrial hemp production, with discussion to focus on several issues such as the uses of hemp plant, the process of seed production and uses of agricultural equipment in hemp production.

 The Burlington farmer and retired educator said he was interested in figuring out how to move industrial production of the crop into his district, which includes much of Northwest Oklahoma.